Weather ForecastDerbyshire, UK

 Min elevation: 187 m

 Total climbing: 410 m

-- Continue through the wooded area for a further 1/2 mile, descending towards Sheffield Road.
+- Continue through the wooded area for a further half a mile, descending towards Sheffield Road.

 - Cross over the road and head through the gate opposite.
 The path descends down from where you cross a brook and, once again, begin to ascend.

-- Continue on the path as you climb up through the wood for about 1/2 mile.
+- Continue on the path as you climb up through the wood for about half a mile.
 Turn right when the path eventually joins another path, climbing to the top of the open moorland.